dbsites/dancingbaby/README-DOCKER.md

     - ```docker push [orgname]/mm-dependencies```
     - ```docker push [orgname]/mm-prod```

-2. Check your organization page in Docker Hub to verify that your images are there
+1. Check your organization page in Docker Hub to verify that your images are there

+1. Push your feature branch up to your forked repo in github, create a Pull Request to your master branch, then merge that request.

-3. And now for the final test!
+1. And now for the final test!
 Have your partner clone your forked repo to their local machine and run
     - ```npm run docker-dev:hot```

 ## On to AWS